Contact Us |

-This information will assist you in identifying existing research variables and avoid duplication of works already accomplished or those in progress.
+This information will assist you in identifying existing research and avoid duplication of work already accomplished or those in progress.

 Return to top

-The proposal is submitted to the CIBMTR Coordinating Center at email@example.com by November 15 to guarantee discussion during the upcoming Tandem Working Committee Meeting.
+The proposal is submitted to the CIBMTR Coordinating Center through the CIBMTR Study Proposal Form found here, by October 15, 2021, to be considered for discussion at a Working Committee meeting.
 A proposal number is assigned, and the proposal is forwarded to the Working Committee Scientific Director and the MS-level Statistician who reviews the proposal for feasibility with CIBMTR data and potential conflict with active studies.
 The MS-level Statistician then forwards the proposal to the Working Committee Chairs for discussion.

 The Working Committee Leadership reviews all proposals for scientific merit, feasibility, overlap with other studies and CIBMTR's ability to complete the study in a timely fashion.
 If duplication is identified, the proponent may be asked to join the Writing Committee of an ongoing study.

 In advance of the February Tandem Meetings, the Working Committee MS biostatistician prepares a table of characteristics of patient data based on the population defined in the proposal.
 This information is used during the presentation at the Working Committee meeting.

 Once cleared to move forward, the MS biostatistician contacts the investigator; all investigators are encouraged to personally present their proposals to the full Working Committee each February.